christiansandberg/pytest-reporter-html1/README.rst

 Features
 --------

-* Expand and retract sections as needed
+* Overview of files, tests, and phases with expandable sections
-* Tests organized by files
+* Fairly mobile friendly
 * Complies with Jenkins default CSP policy (with ``--split-report``)
 * reStructuredText support in test function documentation
-* Minified content
+* Support for pytest-metadata and pytest-rerunfailures
 * May be used as a base template for customization

 .. image:: https://raw.githubusercontent.com/christiansandberg/pytest-reporter-html1/develop/screenshot.png